Caffeine and Acne: the Final Judgement

 Caffeine does not cause acne and pimples.

 Here’s a time old rule: caffeine is not caffeine is not caffeine.
 A cup of coffee and a monster energy drink are wildly different in their effects on acne.
-While the studies above tested isolated caffeine, it never works that way in nature.
+While the studies above tested isolated caffeine, it never works that way in nature, as there’s many natural compounds with competing effects.

 Some caffeine-rich foods are excellent for acne whereas others are dreadful.